AngelMunoz/chroma-custom-utils/README.md

+# In Development
-# Unofficial port of the Razer Chroma Rest SDK
+# A sloppy implementation of the Razer Chroma Rest SDK

 Hello Everyone, this is part of a port of the razer chroma rest sdk, while razer offers the official javascript implementation of the SDK, it is implemented